lihaoranIcefire/math/PersonalNotes/MLNotes.md

 \text{total error = bias$^2$ + Variance + irreducible error}
 $$

-When underfitting the model, the model is too simple so that the bias is huge (e.g., using a linear equation approximate a quadratic).
-When overfitting the model, the model is too complex, so the variance is great (e.g., use a high-degree polynomial to approximate a linear relation with small random noise).
+When underfitting the model, the model is too simple so that the model bias is huge (e.g., using a linear equation approximate a quadratic).
+When overfitting the model, the model is too complex, so the model variance is great (e.g., use a high-degree polynomial to approximate a linear relation with small random noise).
 One has to make tradeoff between bias and variance so that both aren't significant.

 ### Objective & Loss function